S-Bunga/Onramp_Music_Application_project/README.md

 on command prompt cd set path
 to open music app type npm start

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser

 Music app screenshot with play and pause button modes

 ![image](https://user-images.githubusercontent.com/49541860/167302601-bd983a2f-60a3-45b1-8d54-bdf22a1c7922.png)